U3 Series, T7 Series, U6 Series, UE9 Series

 | || ||Typical Input Range||Vout = 0.02 - 4.8 volts||0.17|| ||40.7||mA|| |

 | || ||-3 dB Bandwidth|| || ||1200|| ||Hz|| |

 | || || || || || || || |

-(2) The total input impedance is the sum of the sense resistor and the thermal fuse resistance, and is Typically 21-27 ohms at room temperature.
-The voltage dropped across this total impedance by the 4-20 mA signal is the moment.
+(2) The total input impedance is the sum of the sense resistor and the thermal fuse resistance, and is typically 21-27 ohms at room temperature.
+The voltage dropped across this total impedance by the 4-20 mA signal is the loading.